zotonic/zotonic/doc/ref/notifications/notification/meta-edge_insert.rst

 edge_insert
 ^^^^^^^^^^^

-An edge has been inserted
+An edge has been inserted.
+Note that the Context for this notification does not have the user who created the edge.

 Type: